The Invisible Highways Over the Ocean

 Weekly Patterns

-• Tuesday-Wednesday: Stable mid-week business traffic.
+• Tuesday-Wednesday: Stable mid-week business volumes.
+These are actually the easiest days for ATC.

 Seasonal Variations